Road gritting - how we prepare for winter

-The council is prepared for cold weather this winter.
-A major gritting operation is standing by, and several tonnes of grit has been given away to local residents and neighbourhood watches.
+We are prepared for cold weather at winter.
+A major gritting operation is standing by, and several tonnes of grit is available for local residents and neighbourhood watches.

 Gritting main roads and residential roads

-The borough's network of main roads are treated as a priority so that the emergency services and public transport can keep running.
-Smaller residential roads are gritted afterwards.
+The borough's network of main roads is treated as a priority so that the emergency services and public transport can keep running.
+Smaller residential roads are gritted after.

 We return to places that have already been treated in order to put down fresh quantities.
 Gritting will only work if it is done repeatedly because it needs the 'mixing effect' of passing traffic to work properly, especially if there is more than one snowfall.